Category: World

 The Scholar State in Global Competition: Wang Yi, Chinese Diplomacy and the Civilisational Divide

 Chinese diplomacy cannot be understood through the language of ideology alone.
 Behind Wang Yi’s measured tone and deliberate cadence lies a civilisational grammar shaped by two millennia of scholar-official tradition and moral bureaucracy.
 Where Western diplomats see negotiation, Beijing performs continuity and legitimacy, a ritual of culture, hierarchy and virtue.
-To meet China effectively, one must recognise the scholar state across the table and learn to speak in the register of civilisation, not transaction.

 Locked Out of Power: The Price of Germany’s Refusal to Work With the AfD